1DOL

-1DOL (stylized as iDOL) was a 2010 Philippine drama starring Sarah Geronimo, Sam Milby and Coco Martin.
-That aired on ABS-CBN's Primetime Bida evening block from September 6, 2010 to October 22, 2010 replacing Agua Bendita.
+1DOL (stylized as iDOL) is a 2010 Philippine television drama series broadcast by ABS-CBN.
+Directed by Ruel S. Bayani and Jojo A. Saguin, it stars Sarah Geronimo, Sam Milby and Coco Martin.
+It aired on the network's Primetime Bida line up and worldwide on TFC from September 6 to October 22, 2010, replacing Agua Bendita and was replaced by Mara Clara.

-The show was permanently cancelled on October 22, 2010, garnering only 35 episodes in total before being replaced by Mara Clara.

 Series overview

 Conception

-Sarah Geronimo makes her comeback project of the musical drama series after the success of Bituing Walang Ningning (2006) and Pangarap na Bituin (2007).

 1DOL was launched during the ABS-CBN Trade Event held August 24, 2010, at the World Trade Center Manila.
 It is also part of ABS-CBN's celebration for the 60th Year of Pinoy Soap Opera.
 On August 21 to September 4, 2010, ABS-CBN aired in its Saturday primetime block "The Making of 1DOL", a 30-minute special on how the series was conceptualized.

-The series premiered on September 6, 2010, simulcasted its pilot episode on three different television channels Studio 23 (now S+A), Cinema One and ABS-CBN.
+The series premiered on September 6, 2010, where the pilot episode was simulcast on three different television channels Studio 23, Cinema One and ABS-CBN.